- Bachelor of Arts in Applied Linguistics

 - Any 3xxx or 4xxx course taken while on study abroad or international exchange

-- Any Lang 3xxx or 4xxx Chosen from upper-level foreign language course (including American Sign Language)s in your foreign language
+- Any 3000- or 4000-level world language course (including American Sign Language) in your world language

 - An extra AL CTW course (AL 4151 or AL 4241, not taken for requirements above)